djmk/OpenCV_basics/README.md

 # OpenCV_basics
-In this repository, I have uploaded some tutorials related to OpenCV and Basic Image Processing.
+In this repository, I have uploaded tutorials related to OpenCV and Basic Image Processing.
 Furthermore, I have also uploaded some other preprocessing stuffs.